-The experiments for the evaluation were run in a host with a dual-core 3.20 GHz Intel(R) Core(TM) i5 processor with hyper-threading and a 8GB RAM.
-To keep it relatively simple, the test disk drive we used was a 160GB single platter Seagate SATA drive.
-We chose a single platter disk to avoid a complicated sector layout mapping.
+The experiments for the evaluation were run in a host with a dual-core 3.20 GHz Intel(R) Core(TM) i5 processor with hyper-threading and a 8 GB RAM.
+To keep it relatively simple, a 160 GB single platter Seagate SATA drive was used as a test drive.
+A single platter disk was chosen to avoid a complicated sector layout mapping.

-We have used Disk Geometry Analyzer (DIG) to perform geometry extraction on our test drive and is explained in detail below.
-We used fio to generate desired IO patterns, to test and verify our emulator.
+Disk Geometry Analyzer (DIG) [16] was used to perform geometry extraction on the test drive and is explained in detail in the next section. fio was used to generate desired IO patterns, to test and verify the emulator.
 The results shown in this section were measured using fio.

 All tests were run on block devices using Direct IO, bypassing the kernel buffering, because we did not want the buffering to interfere with our mapping.
 For example, a read call to sectors overwritten by an earlier write, if serviced by the kernel block buffers, will give a different result than if read from the disk.
-But it has to be noted that this is a problem that will be faced even when using a real Shingled Write Disk.
-A shingled disk management scheme, that is not absolutely sure that it will not read sectors that was overwritten unintentionally, cannot use buffering as-is.
+This problem will be faced even when using a real Shingled Write Disk.
+A shingled disk management scheme, that is not absolutely sure that it will not read overwritten sectors unintentionally, cannot use buffering as-is.